-Lastly, and the most effective method and our preference for testing pH is using pH meter and/or a phenolphthalein indicator.
+The most effective, and our preferred, method for testing pH levels in soap is using pH meter and/or a phenolphthalein indicator.
 We begin by dissolving solid soap in a 50:50 mix of distilled water and isopropyl alcohol in a clear beaker.
 Once fully dissolved, a calibrated pH meter is inserted into the solution for a reading which we record.

 Secondarily, a drop (one at a time) of phenolphthalein may be added to the solution and stirred.
 We watch for a color change.
 The slightest bit of pink is expected, however if the solution progresses to a deep, dark pink or even red, this would be indicative of excess lye and a bad batch.

 We believe tracking and recording the manufacturing process helps artisans maintain consistency, quality and appearance from batch to batch to batch.
 We take great pride in our goat milk products but even more so in our customers’ loyalty.
 Thanks for reading!